I beg to move,

 First, I would like to thank all the teachers and members of staff in our local schools, colleges and sixth forms across Hyndburn and Haslingden who have worked tirelessly throughout this pandemic.
 The class of 2020—and, in fact, all students—have been some of the most affected by this pandemic, with exams cancelled and schools closed.
 Those moving from primary to high school or high school to college have missed out on all the events that take place during that time—proms, leavers assemblies and those final days with close friends.

 I spent most of my week on the phone to pupils and parents, trying to assist those who had potentially lost their place at university and feeding into the Department the effect of this algorithm on the hard-working pupils in Hyndburn and Haslingden.
 One parent I spoke to in my constituency, Paul Fury, told me about his wonderful and talented son, Joe, who was predicted top grades throughout but received lower, threatening his future and risking his position on his degree apprenticeship.
-Joe contacted me this week to let me know that he received final confirmation last Thursday for his degree apprenticeship, and I know that this young man has a brilliant future ahead of him.
+Joe contacted me this week to let me know that he received final confirmation last Thursday of his degree apprenticeship, and I know that this young man has a brilliant future ahead of him.
 That would not have happened if the Government had not changed their decision.

 I recognised that something had gone wrong when I first spoke to Joe’s father and heard the heartbreak in his voice.
 I also spoke to local headteachers at Haslingden High School and at my former school, St Christopher’s.
 My former headteacher, Mr Jones, said: “I know that you share my passion for the liberating force of a good education.
 For the young people of Hyndburn and other parts of east Lancashire, St Christopher’s Sixth Form has sought to act as a beacon—a place where the levelling-up agenda can be seen in practice—and yet for this year’s students we risk snuffing out the beacon for good.”

-As someone who knows the immense weight that exam results carry and who only took her final exam at university last year, I feel a deep sense of empathy for students across my constituency, and I wrote to the Secretary of State.
+As someone who knows the immense weight that exam results carry and who only took her final exam at university last year, I feel a deep sense of empathy with students across my constituency, and I wrote to the Secretary of State.
 The announcement was welcome.
-The Opposition constantly uses the phrase “U-turn”, but I personally think that, in the exceptional circumstances in which we find ourselves today, the fact that our Government are willing to listen and to change their approach when they recognise that something is not working is the right thing to do, even knowing that the Opposition will then chant in their numbers about a U-turn again.
+The Opposition constantly use the phrase “U-turn”, but I personally think that, in the exceptional circumstances in which we find ourselves today, the fact that our Government are willing to listen and to change their approach when they recognise that something is not working is the right thing to do, even knowing that the Opposition will then chant in their numbers about a U-turn again.

 It is vital that the Government take every step possible to ensure that students sitting exams next year will not be at any disadvantage in the future through the lack of teaching.
 I know that Ofqual is continuing to work with the Department.
 I truly believe that the Conservative party is a party of opportunity and that we cannot let this awful pandemic ruin the chances of this country’s future.

-I think the right place to start is to recognise the impact that covid has had on young people in my Warrington South constituency, by which I mean the disruption to their learning, the impact on their social development and, in particular, the challenge presented to students due to take their GCSEs, A-levels and BTECs who just could not take their exams this year.
+I think the right place to start is to recognise the impact that covid has had on young people in my constituency, by which I mean the disruption to their learning, the impact on their social development and, in particular, the challenge presented to students due to take their GCSEs, A-levels and BTECs who just could not take their exams this year.
 When it comes to impacting a child’s life chances there is no replacement for learning in the classroom.
 I want to acknowledge the work that schools in Warrington South have done to introduce online learning.
 I also know that schools received laptops and routers to allocate to those children who did not have access to IT kits.

 So much of the discussion in the Chamber today is about what happened in August and about placing blame.
 What is critical is how we ensure that students taking exams in 2021 and 2022 have the opportunity to reach their potential and that our children are back in school, engaging fully and benefiting from a full and rounded education.
 Yes, we must learn lessons, and I welcome the steps that my right hon.
 Friend the Secretary of State is taking to address the Select Committee next week.